iRobot Roomba 960 robot vac is nearly £300 off for Amazon Prime Day

 You'll need to be an Amazon Prime member to take advantage of Prime Day deals.
 You can sign up for a free trial, which will see you through Prime Day and which you can cancel after 30 days, or if you like the look of Prime then right now you can save £20 on a one-year subscription.

-Have we got an Amazon Prime Day 2019 deal for you: a whole £299.01 off the price of the iRobot Roomba 960 robot vacuum cleaner, which means you can have your floors cleaned for you for just £499.99.
+Time to put your feet up and relax, because have we got an Amazon Prime Day deal for you: save a whole £299.01 off the price of the iRobot Roomba 960 robot vacuum cleaner, which means you can have your floors cleaned for you for just £499.99.

 Considering the original price for the vac was £799, that's much easier on the wallet – in fact it's a drop of 37%, making this one of the best Prime Day deals we've come across in our travels so far.